Let them praise your great and awesome name. He is Holy! Psalm 99:3

 28 So Midian was subdued before the Israelites, and they raised their heads no more.
 The land had rest for 40 years in the days of Gideon.

 29 Jerubbaal the son of Joash went and lived in his own house.
 30 Gideon had 70 sons conceived from his body, for he had many wives.
 31 His concubine who was in Shechem also bore him a son, and he named him Abimelech.

-33 As soon as Gideon was dead, the Israelites turned back and played the prostitute following the Baals, and made Baal Berith their god.
-34 The Israelites did not remember the Lord their God, who had delivered them from the hand of all their enemies on every side; 35 neither did they show kindness to the house of Jerubbaal (that is, Gideon) according to all the goodness which he had shown to Israel.
+33 As soon as Gideon was dead, the Israelites turned back and played the prostitute following the Baals and made Baal Berith their god.
+34 The Israelites did not remember the Lord their God, who had delivered them from the hand of all their enemies on every side, 35 nor did they show kindness to the house of Jerubbaal (that is, Gideon) according to all the goodness which he had shown to Israel.

 3 His maternal uncles spoke of him in the ears of all the men of Shechem all these words.
-Their hearts inclined to follow Abimelech; for they said, “He is our brother.”
-4 They gave him 70 pieces of silver out of the house of Baal Berith, with which Abimelech hired vain and reckless fellows who followed him.
-5 He went to his father’s house at Ophrah, and killed his brothers the sons of Jerubbaal, being 70 persons, on one stone; but Jotham the youngest son of Jerubbaal was left, for he hid himself.
-6 All the men of Shechem assembled together with all the house of Millo, and went and made Abimelech king by the oak of the pillar that was in Shechem.
+Their hearts inclined to follow Abimelech, for they said, “He is our brother.”
+4 They gave him 70 pieces of silver from the house of Baal Berith, with which Abimelech hired vain and reckless fellows who followed him.
+5 He went to his father’s house at Ophrah and killed his brothers the sons of Jerubbaal, being 70 persons, on one stone.
+But Jotham the youngest son of Jerubbaal was left, for he hid himself.
+6 All the men of Shechem assembled together with all the house of Millo and went and made Abimelech king by the oak of the pillar that was in Shechem.

 7 When they told it to Jotham, he went and stood on the top of Mount Gerizim and lifted up his voice, cried out, and said to them,

 “Listen to me, you men of Shechem,

 8 The trees set out to anoint a king over themselves.